 I came across the following as the most common examples of sexism.
-All these examples struck me as fallacies, each one of these but based on man’s misplaced judgment, or an ulterior motive.
+All these examples struck me as fallacies.
+In fact each one of these indicate, man’s misplaced judgment, or his ulterior motive.
 For, though the observed nature, like being assertive, showing competence, etc. may be dispersed in a similar manner among men as well as women, the underlying reasons for showing such a nature will be very different.
 Man chooses to be so, to satisfy some of his desires, say, of domineering, or of proving ones caliber, whereas for the woman, the adopted nature is only for meeting the ends.
 (Women generally do not have any unfulfilled desires of control and oppression.
 Also, if and when she has any of submission, people, mostly men, are there always at her call!)

 -If women are assertive, it can be seen as aggressive.
 Women have to walk a thin line between being too nice and too forceful.

 The substantial difference between man and woman is that it is easy to please a man.
 Whereas it is not so, as far as a woman is concerned.
 For you know, man will always find a need for whatever is offered, but it is impossible make a woman’s day except by meeting the real need.
-And it is easy to see that man’s assertive nature is easily containable, mostly, by feeding his ego, and such things need not take place only in totally related areas.
-In the case of a woman, the assertive nature being closely linked with the real issue at hand, there is hardly any room for shortcuts, like in the case of man.
-The woman therefore devotes her attention almost totally to the issue in hand.
-And man is not at all used to such single minded concentration.
+And it is not at all difficult to see that man’s assertive nature is easily containable, mostly, by feeding his ego, and such things need not take place only in totally related areas.
+In the case of a woman, the assertive nature being closely linked with the real issue at hand, there is hardly any room for shortcuts, like in the case of a man.
+The woman therefore devotes her attention almost totally to the issue at hand.
+And men are not at all used to such single minded concentration.

-As man cannot comprehend devoting fully, confronting or attending only to one issue, he finds this as another example of the aggressive nature of women.
+As man cannot comprehend devoting fully, confronting or attending only to one issue, he finds it difficult to read correctly, the reluctance shown by women to devote to many an issue simultaneously.
+He just takes this as another example of the aggressive nature of women.